Winbobob/badsmells/README.md

 - __Bad smells detector__

     The criteria for identifying unassigned issues is assignee equal to 'null'.
 To detect the bad smell we compare the number of unassigned issues with the total number of the issues and if the the percentage of unassigned issues exceeds 20% it is identified as a bad smell.
-We have marked such issues as 'Redflagged Project'.
+We have marked such issues as 'Redflagged Projects'.
     The bad smell detector can be found here [smell.rb](./features/issues_exceeding_milestones/smell.rb)

         20%  > number of (unassigned issues)/total number of (issues) * 100